machdyne/zeitlos/docs/tls.md

 ```

 The store is scanned **linearly** per handshake.
 A full Mozilla set is
-around 150 certificates and 250KB off a bit-banged SD card, which is
+around 150 certificates and 250KB off an SPI SD card, which is
 not free; an index keyed on the issuer DN is the obvious fix and is
 deferred until there is a measurement to justify a format.